bedrocklinux/bedrocklinux-website/markdown/1.0beta2/install.md

 - You will need to compile a Bedrock Linux userland tarball.
 While this can be done from another distro/machine and copied over to the installation distro install, it may be easier to have the installation distro compile it.
-This will then require the installation distro can provide the following:
+  **There have been reports of difficulties building the tarball on musl-based systems such as Alpine; until this is remedied the tarball easiest to build on glibc based systems (which includes most major distros).**  This will then require the installation distro can provide the following:

 	- gcc.
 Note there is a bug in gcc 4.8.2 and 4.9.0 (and 4.9.1?) which will keep it from being able to properly compile one of Bedrock Linux's dependences, the musl libc.
 It would be useful to pick a distro that can provide either an older or newer version of gcc, such as 4.7.X or below, or 4.9.2 or higher.
 	- make